GoogleChrome/web.dev/src/site/content/en/blog/urlpattern/index.md

 or environments like [Node](https://nodejs.org/) which lack built-in support.
 If you use the polyfill, make sure that you use feature detection to ensure that you're only loading it if the current environment lacks support.
-Otherwise, you'll lose one of the key benefits of <code>URLPattern—the</code> fact that support environments don't have to download and parse additional code in order to use it.
+Otherwise, you'll lose one of the key benefits of <code>URLPattern</code>: the fact that support environments don't have to download and parse additional code in order to use it.